Do You Have to Specify GST on a Quote? (2019 Update)

 If a business is displaying prices to consumers, the ACCC (Australian Competition & Consumer Commission) requires the quoted price to be clear, accurate and not misleading to consumers.
 It should state the total price of the good or service as a single figure that includes tax and other additional charges, including GST.

 A bottle of juice for sale in Woolworths is $4.00.
 It’s safe to assume that this price includes the 10% GST markup.
-The GST amounts to 40 cents, with the juice on its own costing $3.60.
-If Woolworths were to display the $3.60 price, they would be breaking the law.
+The juice on its would cost $3.64, but with the addition of the 10% GST it is sold to customers for $4.00.
+If Woolworths were to display the $3.64 price, they would be breaking the law.

 The ACCC requires that businesses include GST when displaying prices.
 Businesses must ensure that they do not mislead consumers by misquoting the price.